WIOA Toolkit: Step-by-Step Guide

 CDA application fees

-Potentially: transportation, childcare, meals (ask your counselor)
+Potentially: transportation, childcare, and meals (consult with your counselor)

-Step 7: Maintain WIOA Compliance During Training
+Maintaining WIOA Compliance During Training

-Your Responsibilities:
+Your Responsibilities

-Attend all classes (minimum 80% attendance required)
+Attend all classes (minimum 80% attendance is required).

-Complete assignments on time
+Complete assignments on time.

-Communicate with your WIOA counselor monthly
+Communicate with your WIOA counselor monthly.

-Submit progress reports as requested
+Submit progress reports as requested.

-EECI Support:
+EECI Support

-Live translation in 5 languages
+Live translation in five languages

 Individualized coaching

-48-hour response to student inquiries
+A 48-hour response time to student inquiries

 Wraparound support services

-Final Steps:
+Final Steps

-Finish all 16 CDA modules (270+ instructional hours)
+Finish all 16 CDA modules (270+ instructional hours).

-Complete 480 practicum hours (if applicable)
+Complete 480 practicum hours (if applicable).

-Pass CDA verification visit
+Pass the CDA verification visit.

-Receive your CDA credential
+Receive your CDA credential.

-For Apprenticeship Students:
+For Apprenticeship Students

-Complete 2,000 on-the-job training hours
+Complete 2,000 on-the-job training hours.

-Earn US DOL ECE Apprenticeship Credential
+Earn the US DOL ECE Apprenticeship Credential.

-Receive 21 college credits
+Receive 21 college credits.

-Step 9: Job Placement & Follow-Up
+Job Placement & Follow-Up

-EECI Job Placement Support:
+EECI Job Placement Support

 Resume building assistance